Redesigning the Overwolf Developer Console, starting with the Production Channel

 ROLE

-Lead Product Designer (end-to-end, IC)
+Lead Product Designer (end-to-end individual contributor)

 TEAM